-A favourite village store, with and array of delicious holiday treats.
+A favourite village store, with an array of delicious holiday treats.

 Beer beach - relax, enjoy the sound of the sea and marvel at the impressive cliffs.

-The wet fish shop on the beach at Beer, selling a great selection of locally caught fish, great for the barbecue or something creative.
+The wet fish shop on the beach at Beer, selling a great selection of locally caught fish, great for the barbecue.

 These are the dramatic cliffs at Beer Head, just half a mile along the path from Beer itself.
 A walk here is truly exhilarating.